BrickPi turns your Raspberry Pi into a LEGO® robot. Your credit card sized computer enters the physical world. Read more

 5 backers Limited (5 left of 10)

 CLASSROOM PACKAGE: Have a gaggle of future engineers?
 Get a package for the classroom, plus some help getting setup.
 This will include 5 BrickPi, Raspberry Pis, and SD Cards.
 You will receive 5 WIFI dongles.
-Plus 2 hours of video-chat via Skype to help setup the BrickPi for the classroom.Estimated delivery:Add $35 USD to ship outside the US
+Plus 2 hours of video-chat via Skype to help setup the BrickPi for the classroom.Estimated delivery:Ships anywhere in the world

 0 backers Limited (1 left of 1)